 INTERNSHIPS - REQUIREMENTS & APPLICATION

 The GHJRU runs a comprehensive internship programme aimed at equipping young activists and scholars with skills, knowledge and experience in the field of gender-based violence.
-The programme runs throughout the year and draws a range of students, including both undergraduate and graduate students.
+We accept applications throughout the year from graduates, with intakes in generally taking place every quarter starting in January, and interns typically staying with us for a minimum of 3 and maximum of 12 months, however exceptions to the starting dates and length of stay can be made on a case by case basis.

 Interns apply either directly to the Unit or through a partnership arrangement with their university.
-Interns also apply to work at the Unit on an ad hoc basis and these applications are considered throughout the year.
-Such internships range from 10 weeks to a year.
 All interns participate fully in the work and activities of the Unit.
 These internships are unpaid and interns must be sure that they have sufficient financial means to support themselves for the internship period.

 The GHJRU internship is focussed on three key areas: knowledge, skills and networking.

-Skills: We place a substantial emphasis on the development of research skills, coupled with one-on-one supervision.
-Working within an interdisciplinary environment, you’ll be exposed to a range of methodologies and, depending on the projects you work on, you may be involved with legal research, interviewing various criminal justice or health sector professionals, observational work in police stations, hospitals or courts, transcription, and document analysis.
-You will also be expected to assist with administrative tasks as we are a small team without a dedicated administrator and all staff members do their share to keep things running smoothly.
+Skills: We place a substantial emphasis on the development of research skills, coupled with one-on-one supervision with our senior researchers.
+Working within an interdisciplinary environment, you’ll be exposed to a range of methodologies and, depending on the projects you work on, you may be involved with legal research, interviewing various criminal justice or health sector professionals, observational work in the field, as well as transcription, and document analysis.
+You will also be expected to assist with administrative tasks as we are a small team and all staff members do their share to keep things running smoothly.

-Networking: As an intern, the GHJRU will provide you with access to our networks of scholars and activists working on issues surrounding violence against women, and where appropriate, key government officials.
+Networking: As an intern, the GHJRU will provide you with contacts to other organisations within our networks of scholars and activists working on issues surrounding violence against women, and where appropriate, key government officials.
 We aim to select interns who have the potential to play a leading role in addressing violence against women within the South Africa, and globally.
 We hope to develop a lasting professional relationship with you by providing access to resources and networks to develop your skills as a researcher and advocate.
-We are committed to facilitating your understanding not only of the realities of women’s lives in South Africa, but also of the remarkable people who work to improve the quality of life for women and their families.
+We are committed to facilitating your understanding of the reality of how gender based violence affects the lives of people in South Africa, and about the remarkable community of people dedicating their work to changing that reality.

 How to apply: